TanjaVeselinovic/TanjaVeselinovic/README.md

 ## Background

 My background is electrical engineering (BEng, Faculty of Electrical Engineering, University of East Sarajevo), and I am finishing a Master's degree in Computer Science and Informatics.
-Engineering taught me to think in systems: I care about what happens under the interface, not only on it.
+Engineering taught me to think in systems.
+I care about what happens under the interface, not only on it.
 Earlier internships in Java and Spring Boot backend development mean I read an API contract as a peer, not just a consumer.

 ## Toolbox